(COVID-19 and your wedding – last updated on 23rd September 2020. Further updates as and when there are any changes to government advice/legislation).

 We’re now able to go ahead with pre-wedding shoots, if your wedding is still going ahead.

-We’ll all need to adhere to social distancing on the shoot, keeping two metres apart where possible, but the good news is that that shouldn’t affect what we do.
+We’ll all need to adhere to social distancing on the shoot, keeping two metres apart where possible.
+The good news is that that shouldn’t affect what we do.
 Just don’t be offended if we don’t hug or shake hands with you as we usually would!

 Of course, please do tell us if you start to have any symptoms before the shoot and need to self-isolate.
-We need to stay healthy for all of our couples if we can, and let’s face it, none of us want to be ill if we can avoid it!
+We need to stay healthy for all of our couples if we can.
+Let’s face it, none of us want to be ill if we can avoid it!
 Shoots can always be re-scheduled; it’s not the end of the world.

 If you’re considering postponing your wedding, it’s probably a good idea to postpone the pre-wedding shoot as well.
 We usually do the shoot a couple of months before your big day.
 That way the experience will be fresh in your mind and it’s a lovely part of the build up to your wedding.